lvallini/MCMC_galaxyline_analyzer/README.md

 The code runs in Python 3.0.
 The modules **require** numpy, scipy, matplotlib, <a href="https://github.com/Morisset/PyNeb_devel">Pyneb</a>,
 <a href='https://emcee.readthedocs.io/en/stable'>emcee</a>,  <a href="https://corner.readthedocs.io/en/latest/index.html">corner</a>.

-The codes runs in Python 2.7.
+The codes can also run in Python 2.7.
 Tested with emcee==3.0.2

 ## Acknowledging this code in Scientific Publications